 If you were charged with a felony, the waiting period is five years.

 The following are crimes that are never eligible for record sealing in Texas:

 - Human trafficking

 - Any criminal offense which requires you to register as a sex offender

 How to File for Expunction or Record Sealing

-Contact us to let our College Station criminal defense lawyer at The Law Office of Shane Phelps, P.C. review your situation and determine if you are eligible for expungement or record sealing in Texas.
+Contact us to let our College Station criminal defense lawyer at Shane Phelps Law. review your situation and determine if you are eligible for expungement or record sealing in Texas.